-- For more information on Parliament see Human rights and the Parliament from page 25 of this report. - For more information on courts and tribunals see Human rights in courts and tribunals from page 58 of this report. - For more information on public entities see Human rights and the public sector from page 73 of this report.
+- For more information on the parliament see Human rights and the parliament in this report. - For more information on courts and tribunals see Human rights in courts and tribunals in this report. - For more information on public entities see Human rights and the public sector in this report.